-Trail which connects both those lakes is only 5km long (height difference is barely 200m), but it offers fantastic view on Mengusovská and Zlomisková valleys.
+The trail which connects both those lakes is only 5km long (height difference is barely 200m), but it offers a fantastic view on Mengusovská and Zlomisková valleys.
 This makes it very popular among tourists.

-After short forest part the path turns into flat and convenient pavement and leads us on 1500m, high above Mengusovská valley.
+After short forest part, the path turns into the flat and convenient pavement and leads us on 1500m, high above Mengusovská valley.
 Brilliant!

-No wonder that KČST (Klub československých turistov) which built this trail in 1935, considered it as a role model of mountain trail.
+No wonder that KČST (Klub československých turistov) which built this trail in 1935, considered it as a role model of a mountain trail.

-Additionally, there are informative boards along this trail, which makes it didactic path.
+Additionally, there are information boards along this trail, which makes it a didactic path.

-Unfortunately, red trail crosses a few gullies, from which avalanches may fall, so it’s recommended to use green trail in winter.
+Unfortunately, the red trail crosses a few gullies, from which avalanches may fall, so it’s recommended to use green trail in winter.
 When there’s high avalanche risk, it’s advisable not to hike in this area at all, because even green trail doesn’t guarantee 100% safety.

-Anyway, let’s get back to summer time, which allows to hike there with no risk and we’re free to admire stunning mountain panorama.
-Trail runs along rocky slopes with some spruces, larches and pines growing randomly here and there.
+Anyway, let’s get back to summertime, which allows hiking there with no risk and we’re free to admire stunning mountain panorama.
+The trail runs along rocky slopes with some spruces, larches and pines growing randomly here and there.

-During our hike the forest gets more dense and for a few moments there is no landscape to admire.
+During our hike, the forest gets denser and for a few moments, there is no landscape to admire.
 But fear not, for the trail starts to descend, forest thins and we get to admire beautiful surrounding of Štrbské Pleso pond.

 Around Štrbské Pleso – 45 min

-Štrbské pleso pond is located on 1346m and is encircled by a wide pavement, which is usually full of tourists who stay in the nearby hotels.
-This path is 2.5km long and going round the lake takes about 45 minutes of relaxed stroll.
-Keywords: walkway, tourists, hotels, crowds .
+Strbske Pleso lake is located on 1346m and is encircled by a wide pavement, which is usually full of tourists who stay in the nearby hotels.
+This path is 2.5km long and going around the lake takes about 45 minutes of a relaxed stroll.

-It’s worth to note that Štrbské pleso resort isn’t just a lake with a few hotels pushed between Tatra mountain alps.
-It’s actually a bit snobbish health resort offering beautiful panorama of Tatra mountains.
+It’s worth to note that Štrbské Pleso resort isn’t just a lake with a few hotels pushed between Tatra mountain alps.
+It’s actually a popular Slovak health resort offering a beautiful panorama of Tatra mountains.

 - Entry to Slovak Tatra National Park (TANAP) is free of charge.